ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/vs-code-commands.md

 ## Paste JSON as Record

-This command converts and pastes a JSON string that is copied to the clipboard as a Ballerina record(s).
+This command converts a JSON string (that is copied to the clipboard) to a Ballerina record(s) and pastes it in your code.

 ![Paste JSON as Record](/learn/images/paste-json-as-record.gif)